Zeioth/dooku.nvim/README.md

 sudo pacman -S doxygen
 yarn add global jdoc typedoc
 ```
+To check if all the dependencies are correctly installed, run `:checkhealth dooku`

 You don't need to install rustdoc and godoc as they come included on their respective languages.

 ## How to instal